justme-1968/homebridge-fhem/README.md

 history:size=1024
 ```

 ### Homekit -> FHEM parameters:

 - delay: true/\<number\> -> the value ist send afer one second/\<number\>ms of inactivity
 - factor: divide homekit value by this factor
 - maxValue: for all int and float characteristics -> the allowed range for this value in homekit
 - max: the max value the reading has in fhem, only if different from maxValue
 - cmd: the set command to use: set \<device\> \<cmd\> \<value\>
 - cmdOn, cmdOff: for all bool characteristics
 - cmds: a ; separated list that indicates the mapping of homekit values to fhem values.
     each list entry consists of a : separated pair of from and to values
     each from value can be a literal value or a homekit defined term for this characteristic or a regex of the form /regex/
     each to value has to be a literal value
--cmdSuffix: is appended to the set command
+- cmdSuffix: is appended to the set command

 spaces in commands have to be replaced by +